 By defining the mechanical requirements, we can design or recommend appropriate enclosures, cabling, connectors, sealants, and mounting hardware.

 Solution #1 (Optimal)

 LightSaver Portable Solar Chargers.
-In the LightSaver Line, the solar charging circuit and USB outputs have both been designed carefully to achieve high efficiencies.
-Charging the battery directly from the solar panel means high charging efficiencies are possible, and a much smaller lighter panel can be used.
-The efficiency of power transfer from the solar panel to the battery is >90%.
+In the LightSaver Line, the solar charging circuit and USB outputs have been designed carefully to achieve high efficiencies.
+Charging the battery directly from the solar panel means high charging efficiencies are possible, and a much smaller and lighter panel can be used.
+The power transfer efficiency from the solar panel to the battery is >90%.

 Solution #2 (Adequate)

 Commercially available Li-Ion battery bank with USB input and output connected to a Soltronix 24W panel using an RA-14.
 In this case, the panel power is higher due to the PowerBoost charge controller.
 The PowerBoost controller is 90% efficient, and the RA-14 is 80% efficient.
 Typical battery bank USB charge electronics are 75-85% efficient.
 So, the total system is about 60% efficient.